sascha47/AFL_fuzz/README.md

 ## Why Fuzz Applications?

 <p>
- Fuzzing applications allows us to find vulnerabiliies within an applications.
-Hackers use fuzzing to find zero day exploits and blue hats use fuzzing to determinet the scope of vulnerabilities to process.
-Ethical Hackers can can also use fuzzing in bug bounties to find things that need to be patched.
+ Fuzzing applications allows us to find vulnerabilities within an application.
+Hackers use fuzzing to find zero-day exploits and blue hats use fuzzing to determine the scope of vulnerabilities to process.
+Ethical Hackers can also use fuzzing in bug bounties to find things that need to be patched.
 </p>